Racism and Brexit: notes towards an antiracist populism

 Belonging to a different landscape

 I've done some work on the affects of landscape belonging, building on some really interesting work on race in cultural geography.
 It's my suggestion that antiracists concede too much by simply rejecting racially exclusive attachments to landscape.
 Rather than dismiss nationalism outright, we can instead steal from it that which makes it most compelling.
-This was published in February 2016 as 'Belonging to a different landscape: repurposing nationalist affects' in the open access online journal Sociological Research Online.
+This was published in February 2016 as 'Belonging to a different landscape: repurposing nationalist affects' in the open access online journal Sociological Research Online, and was shortlisted for the SAGE prize for Innovation/Excellence (2017).